tjizep/libspaces/docs/API.md

 **description**

-If the parameter is falls  any writes to local storage including journalling entries are suppressed.
+If the parameter is __false__ any writes to local storage including journalling entries are suppressed. __true__ will start writing again.

 ---
 serve(port)